Paula Cizmar

-Paula Cizmar (born 1949) is an American academic, playwright and librettist.
+Paula Cizmar is an American academic, playwright and librettist.

 Cizmar's work has been selected for EnVision, the Sundance Theatre Lab, and the O’Neill National Playwrights Conference; a National Endowment for the Arts grant; a nomination to The Kilroy List, a Susan Smith Blackburn Prize Special Commendation; and a TCG/Mellon Foundation On the Road grant. .She has served residencies at the Rockefeller Study Center in Bellagio, Italy;